joe-scotto/scottokeebs/README.md

 All of my custom keyboards, keymaps, and case files are stored here.

+If you like what I do consider supporting me by donating or [buying my cases or keycaps](http://scottokeebs.com).

 # Contents

 -   [main](https://github.com/joe-scotto/keyboards) - Case files and firmware for keyboards designed by me.